-Average ACE Score = 2.2
+Average ACE Score = 1.5

-The average number of ACEs reported by Bay County high school students is 2.2.
+The average number of ACEs reported by Broward County high school students is 1.5.

-FYSAS and ACEs
+FYSAS and ACEs While trauma-relate

 While trauma-related measures are often included on student health behavior surveys, the FYSAS is one of the first large-scale youth data collection efforts to include a comprehensive set of ACE questions.
 The high school version of the survey measures 10 areas of childhood trauma with known links to health and behavior.